verovm/usenix-atc21/README.md

 # Contract Fuzzer

 This experiment provide results for paper Section 5.3 Fuzzer Use Case.
-This repository contais two versions of the variants of ContractFuzzer - an original version, and our fork that enables transaction replay.
+This repository contais two variants of ContractFuzzer - an original version, and our fork that enables transaction replay.

 The experiment requires
-* the sub-state databse,
+* the sub-state database,
 * contracs' ABIs,
 * addresses mapping   (TODO @Yeonso, can you add where and how to get this mappings)
 * [NodeJS Installation](https://nodejs.org/en/download/),